-On September 27, 2019, we entered into a joint venture with Hannon Armstrong, to finance up to 200 megawatts of panels inventory, preserving the 30 percent federal Investment Tax Credit ("ITC") for third-party owned commercial and residential systems and meeting safe harbor guidelines.
+On September 27, 2019, we entered into a joint venture with Hannon Armstrong, to finance up to 200 MWs of panels inventory, preserving the 30 percent federal Investment Tax Credit ("ITC") for third-party owned commercial and residential systems and meeting safe harbor guidelines.

 The loan carries an interest rate of 7.5% per annum payable quarterly.
 Principal amount on the loan is expected to be repaid quarterly from the financing proceeds of the underlying projects.
 The ultimate maturity date for the loan is June 30, 2022.
-As of March 29, 2020, we have \$101.0 million outstanding under this facility.
+As of June 28, 2020, we have \$99.5 million outstanding under this facility.
+During the three and six months ended June 28, 2020, we repaid \$1.5 million and did not have any additional drawdowns.